-MIAMI BEACH, Fla.
-(WSVN) -- According to newly released dispatch tapes, police fired more than 100 rounds at the young man who perished during a tense shooting that rocked the 2011 Urban Beach Weekend.
+According to newly released dispatch tapes, police fired more than 100 rounds at the young man who perished during the tense and chaotic shooting that rocked the 2011 Urban Beach Weekend.

-That finding about the May 30, 2011 shooting that left 22-year-old Raymond Herisse dead and four others injured during the popular Memorial Day weekend event is one of several new details contained in the roughly four hours of audio investigators finally made available for public scrutiny, Sunday.
+That finding about the violent May 30, 2011 gunfire exchange that left 22-year-old Raymond Herisse dead and four others injured during the popular Memorial Day weekend event is one of several new details contained in the roughly four hours of audio investigators finally made available for public scrutiny, Sunday.

-Moments after Herisse allegedly hit an officer, the audio picks up the barrage of bullets that hailed on Herisse and his vehicle.
+Moments after Herisse allegedly hit an officer, the audio picks up the barrage of bullets that hailed on the deceased.
 Officers fired 116 rounds at Herisse.
 Sixteen of them hit the 22-year-old, who would later die from his gunshot wounds.

 Herisse’s family filed a wrongful death lawsuit against Hialeah and Miami Beach Police Departments in May.
 His mother, Marceline Azor, made the announcement at a May 21 press conference during which she broke down in tears.

-Marwan Porter, Herisse's family attorney, said the audio footage shows what his clients have argued all along: Herisse did not fire a weapon or did not do something that warranted a hail of bullets.
-"They have no answers," he said.
-"Mrs. Azor said, 'One day my baby's here, the next day he's gone.'"
+Marwan Porter, Herisse’s family attorney, said the audio footage shows what his clients have argued all along: Herisse did not fire a weapon or do anything that warranted the hail of bullets.
+“They have no answers,” he said.
+“Mrs. Azor said, ‘One day my baby’s here, the next day he’s gone.'”

-It is now up to the Miami-Dade State Attorney's Office to decide whether the officers' actions during the shooting were justified.
+It is now up to the Miami-Dade State Attorney’s Office to decide whether or not the officers’ actions during the shooting were justified.